-The upcoming Report card will assess BC’s progress in advancing gender equality from January 2021 to December 2022 and will focus on two key areas: economic security and access to health care.
-Read more about our upcoming Gender Equality Report Card.
+The most recent Report card assesses BC’s progress in advancing gender equality from January 2021 to December 2022 and focuses on two key areas: economic security and access to health care.
+Read the 2021/2022 BC Gender Equality Report Card.

 For the first time ever, the BC Gender Equality Report Card 2019/2020 weaves in firsthand knowledge generously shared by members of three community organizations: PACE Society, Urban Native Youth Association, and the Coalition Against Trans Antagonism.

 On December 10th, 2020 (Human Rights Day), West Coast LEAF published a special edition of the Report Card evaluating BC’s handling of the COVID-19 pandemic.
 Our three community partners once again shared their insights to guide our research and analysis for the COVID-19 BC Gender Equality Report Card.